rmm5t/ryan.mcgeary.org/_posts/2011-02-09-vendor-everything-still-applies.md

 * Avoid RVM gemsets for your applications; Bundler solves the same problem in a better way (`bundle install --path vendor`).
 * Check your `.rvmrc` into version control; it's a form of documentation.
-* Always keep a cache of your gem dependencies in version control for your applications using `bundle package`.
+* Keep a cache of your gem dependencies in version control using `bundle package`.
+* This only applies to Ruby applications; gem development is a different beast.

 {% highlight text %}
 $ bundle install --path vendor